Dusty May will take over at Michigan, leaving Florida Atlantic after 6 seasons and a Final Four run

 And Michigan evidently made him the offer that he couldn't decline.

 “College basketball is very fluid.
-Just click on Twitter to see,” May said after FAU's loss on Friday in the tournament.
+Just click on Twitter to see,” May said after FAU's loss on Friday.
 “No idea what’s next for anybody in our locker room.
 I love it at FAU.
 I love coaching these guys, and that’s it.”

 May went 126-69 in his six years at Florida Atlantic, finishing with winning records in each of those seasons — and seeing the victories really pile up in the last two years.
 The Owls went 35-4 last season on their way to the Final Four and finished this season at 25-9.